-Why Reading Matters
+Why Reading for Pleasure Matters

 "It's great if you can read but the question is: do you read?
 If you do the world is yours.
 This is what Readathon is all about."

-Michael Rosen, Children's Laureate
+Michael Rosen, former Children's Laureate

-Reading for pleasure is more important for children’s educational success than their family’s socio-economic status.”
-Organisation for Economic Co-operation and Development (OECD), Reading for Change, Programme for International Student Assessment (PISA)
+Reading for pleasure is more important for children’s educational success than their family’s socio-economic status, says the Organisation for Economic Co-operation and Development (OECD), Reading for Change, Programme for International Student Assessment (PISA).

-- “A deep engagement with storytelling and great literature link directly to emotional development in primary children.”
-The Rose Review, 2008 Independent Review of the Primary School Curriculum.
+The National Literacy Trust cites overwhelming evidence that literacy has a significant relationship with a person’s happiness and success.
+A deep engagement with storytelling and great literature link directly to emotional development in primary children, according to The Rose Review, 2008 Independent Review of the Primary School Curriculum.

-There is a strong association between the amount of reading for pleasure children reported and their reading achievement.”
-Progress in International Reading and Literacy Study (PIRLS); National Foundation for Educational Research, 2006, Twist et al. National Report for England.
+There is a strong association between the amount of reading for pleasure children reported and their reading achievement, reports the Progress in International Reading and Literacy Study (PIRLS) (National Foundation for Educational Research, 2006, Twist et al. National Report for England)

 Readathon's Own Research

 Over 90% of respondents welcome anything that will help them motivate pupils to decide to read.
 It’s not just about employment prospects and exam success.

-- Neither the content nor its format is considered as important as it once was.
+Over 96% believe ‘reading what they want’ helps children develop.
+Neither the content nor its format is considered as important as it once was.
 Many teachers welcome anything to encourage reading, including comics (90%), DVDs (55%) and even mobile phones (32%).

 With reading via the internet (72%) now more likely to be listed than newspapers (70%), teachers recognise the positive attributes of digital media.
 Almost two thirds of respondents approved of digital reading devices and 72% are expecting digital books to become more important in the future.